godotengine/godot-docs/classes/class_file.rst

 - :ref:`int<class_int>` **get_8** **(** **)** const

 Returns the next 8 bits from the file as an integer.
+See :ref:`store_8<class_File_method_store_8>` for details on what values can be stored and retrieved this way.

 ----